fossas/fossa-cli/docs/references/subcommands/test.md

 ### Specifying a timeout

-By default, `fossa test` waits a maximum of 10 minutes for issue scan results.
+By default, `fossa test` waits a maximum of 3600 seconds (1 hour) for issue scan results.
 To override the default timeout, use, e.g.:

 ```sh
 fossa test --timeout 60